 - Run payroll

 Before you hire employees, apply for an EIN (Employer Identification Number), from the IRS.
 You need an EIN for the documents you send to the IRS and state agencies, like tax returns.
 To pay federal taxes, register for an EFTPS (Electronic Federal Tax Payment System) account.
 With EFTPS, you can conveniently pay taxes online or over the phone.

 You also need to check if you need employer ID numbers for state and local governments.
 And, register for your state’s new hire reporting account.

 Determine the pay frequency you will use to pay your employee (weekly, biweekly, semimonthly, monthly).
 And, decide how you will pay them.
 There are a few different types of payment for employees, like a paycheck, direct deposit, payroll card, or cash.
 If the employee is paid via direct deposit, collect their bank account information.

 Decide if you will give your employee hourly or salary wages.
 Determine your employee’s status, meaning whether they are exempt vs. nonexempt from overtime wages.
-Employees are exempt if they earn a salary, are paid at least $23,660 per year ($455 per week), and have job positions that are considered exempt.
+Employees are exempt if they earn a salary, are paid at least $23,660 per year ($35,568 in 2020), and have job positions that are considered exempt.
 Exempt positions fall under executive, administrative, or professional positions.

 Collect employee information